-I’m one of the lucky people who never got into the coffee habit.
-On a roadtrip I’ll have one, if I’m traveling somewhere special I’ll have one (or 50—I’m looking at you, Melbourne), and if it’s in ice cream, yes please.
+I’m one of those people who never got into the coffee habit.
+On a roadtrip I’ll have one, if I’m traveling somewhere special I’ll have one (or 50 of them—I’m looking at you, Melbourne), and if it’s in ice cream, yes please.
 But coffee isn’t something I have to have to start my day.
 You won’t see me in a t-shirt that says “don’t talk to me until I’ve had my coffee.”

 Some of you may know that I have some fun coffee alternatives on the site for you, and I do love me some roasted dandelion root tea.
 There is something lovely about the ritual of making a decadent hot beverage for yourself in the morning though, or as a nightcap, or as a treat in the middle of a long work day.

 For this reason, I have put all of my favorites into a mix for a coffee-like powerhouse of a drink, and I’m hooked.
 Go ahead and play with the mixture to suit your tastes/needs, you can leave out certain ingredients, or add more.
 You can add cinnamon, cardamom, dried, powdered orange zest, maybe some cayenne.
 I tend to keep the batch basic and change up each mug I make with those goodies.
 Pantry-to-plate it, customize, and have fun.

 Now, you will need a spice/coffee grinder to powder certain ingredients unless you can find them already powdered.
 If you don’t have one, borrow one from a friend, co-worker, or neighbor and thank them with some (Not)Coffee. 🙂